Bosom Buddies: Premise

 In the pilot episode, after their own apartment is demolished while they are still asleep in it, two men disguise themselves as women in order to live in the dirt-cheap Susan B. Anthony Hotel, which happens to be female-only.
-Kip Wilson (Hanks) is originally skeptical of the plan, but after meeting gorgeous resident model/dancer/nurse Sonny Lumet (Donna Dixon), he ends up convincing aspiring writer Henry Desmond (Scolari) that the experience will make a great book.
-Their co-worker, Amy Cassidy (Wendie Jo Sperber), who is attracted to Henry, is the only resident in on the plan.
-The boys’ deception includes outwitting the hotel manager, Darlene (Edie Adams), and fellow resident, Isabelle Hammond (Telma Hopkins), an aspiring singer.
-When the pilot sold to ABC, the character of Darlene was replaced by Lilly Sinclair (Lucille Benson).
+Kip Wilson is originally skeptical of the plan, but after meeting gorgeous resident model/dancer/nurse Sonny Lumet, he ends up convincing aspiring writer Henry Desmond that the experience will make a great book.
+Their co-worker, Amy Cassidy, who is attracted to Henry, is the only resident in on the plan.
+The boys' deception includes outwitting the hotel manager, Darlene, and fellow resident, Isabelle Hammond, an aspiring singer.
+When the pilot sold to ABC, the character of Darlene was replaced by Lilly Sinclair.

-In the first season, Kip, Henry, and Amy work for Ruth Dunbar (Holland Taylor) at the Manhattan-based advertising firm of Livingston, Gentry & Mishkin, where Kip is a graphic artist, Henry is a copy writer, and Amy is the receptionist.
+In the first season, Kip, Henry, and Amy work for Ruth Dunbar at the Manhattan-based advertising firm of Livingston, Gentry & Mishkin, where Kip is a graphic artist, Henry is a copy writer, and Amy is the receptionist.
 Ruth often takes credit for the boys’ work when reporting to her (unseen) boss, Mr. Rubinowitz.

 The show was barely renewed for a second season.
 In order to improve the mediocre ratings of the first season, revise the format, and at the same time, do some cost-cutting, it was decided that the part of Lilly Sinclair was superfluous and was written out.
 As a result, veteran actress Lucille Benson left the series and Telma Hopkins' character of Isabelle became the new hotel manager.
 Kip, Henry and Amy left Livingston, Gentry & Mishkin to start their own advertising firm, Sixty Seconds Street, with Ruth serving as a not-quite-silent partner.

 In the first episode of the second season, the male characters’ ruse of living in drag is revealed, but they are allowed to continue living at the women-only hotel anyway.
 Sonny forgives Kip for the deception, and Isabelle, the new hotel manager, agrees to go along with the ruse rather than admit it to the other residents.
 From this point on, the drag element was de-emphasized and the show moved closer to the creators' original concept of a regular buddy comedy.